-Anyone who is using activity trackers, might have seen the amount of calories that is indicated after an activity.
-Problem is that most of the times these calories are grossly overrated.
-For instance a smart watch or activity tracker has a certain algorythm for calculating calorie expenditure, but that is based on a certain activity.
-This does not transfer well to other activities, but might not be too accurate to start with (there has been a test of activity trackers that indicated that for certain brands/types).
+Anyone who is using activity trackers might have seen the amount of calories that is indicated after an activity.
+The problem is that most of the times these calories are grossly overrated.
+For instance, a smart watch or activity tracker has a certain algorythm for calculating calorie expenditure but that is based on a certain activity.
+This does not transfer well to other activities and might not be too accurate to start with (there has been a test of activity trackers that indicated that for certain brands/types).

-Also when a treadmill indicates that you have just burnt more than 700 kcal, it is highly inaccurate.
-When you are skilled and experienced runner you might be more efficient and have burned less calories, but also when you have been running for several weeks you get more efficient.
+Also, when a treadmill indicates that you have just burnt more than 700 kcal, it is highly inaccurate.
+If you are skilled and experienced runner, you might have burned less calories.
+Also, when you have been running for several weeks: you get more efficient and burn less calories.
 Your body will adjust to any kind of exercise in a timeframe of roughly 4-6 weeks.
-This also leads to the following part.
+This also leads to the following part:

 These are just three reasons that can keep you from your ideal weight.

 There is not a specific and ideal solution.
-You and your body are unique, but you are also developing, adjusting and evolving.
+You and your body are unique and you are also developing, adjusting and evolving.
 The road towards your ideal weight is not a straight highway, it is a curvy road where you constantly have to adapt and change things to stay on the road.